liesware/meliora/README.md

 * Elliptic curves (ECIES)  instead of RSA, because of improving security.
 * Regex to find files.
 * Static compile insted of shared libraries, because of improving execution.
-* Secure deletion with Gutman method.
+* Secure deletion with Gutman method one pass.

 ## Intro